 WP 3.
 Confederate 1st Model “Kenansville” Cavalry Saber.

 This saber was acquired directly from a Home Hill, Va. family and has never been on the market.
 While these sabers share a lot of characteristic Froelich traits, some experts say they may originate from another North Carolina maker.
 This particular saber features an original leather grip and single strand iron wire.
 The crudely cast brass guard has the typical flat branches seen on this model along with the unadorned pommel.
 No Roman numerals present on the guard which is not uncommon on this type.
 Blade is fantastic with no nicks or bends.
 The lap seamed scabbard is also very nice with some minor service dings and what appears to be original black paint.
 Throat is missing in action.
-This is a very solid and pure example of Confederate Steel courtesy of North Carolina.
+This is a very solid and untouched example of Confederate Steel courtesy of North Carolina.
+Priced to move.

 WP 4.
 Presentation Grade U.S. Cavalry Officer’s Saber .

 The decoration on this Saber and it’s scabbard is simply stunning.
 The details in the guard are hand chased and the condition throughout is superb.
 Grip is perfect, totally original and of a robust style with double braided wire wrap.
 The blade is bright, heavily etched and highly detailed with war trophies, Federal Eagle, “US” etc. No sharpening or monkey business at all.
 Ricasso is marked “F.POTER” and “SOLINGEN”, evidently an unusual and very high end maker and exporter of swords.
 The scabbard is superb with no dents and highly decorated brass mounts.
 Study the pictures.
 This saber is rare.
 I have never seen another one like it.
 Certainly investment grade.

 WP 5.
 M-1851 Colt Navy Revolver Martially Marked for U.S. Naval Service .36 Cal.